 Several meaningless borders continue to divide Africa today.
 Africa today is like a termitarium with so many tunnels leading to nowhere.
-We all pray for a united Africa why because there is power and strength in Unity.
+We all pray for a united Africa.
+Why?
+Because there is power and strength in Unity.
 Unity breeds understanding and understanding breeds hope.
-Unity breeds trust, power, and love and with unity, even the impossible is possible.
+Unity breeds trust, power, and love and with unity, even the impossible becomes possible.

 Just imagine a world whereby all people live together peacefully as a united community.
 Just imagine all the 55 separate countries in Africa coming together to form one big community.
 Imagine a United States of Africa and imagine the power and strength such a unity could bring.
 Imagine Africa without all these meaningless borders.
 Just imagine Africa whereby goods and services flow freely from one state to another.

 Just imagine an Africa without all these barriers and imagine the market boom and prosperity such a unity could bring.

 Anytime I hear about a "United States of Africa", I remember Kwame Nkrumah the first president of Ghana and the late Muammar Gaddafi of Libya.
 Kwame Nkrumah of Ghana preached about a "United States of Africa" and worked very hard to achieve this goal but unfortunately, he was assassinated even before he could say it loud and clear.
 Despite the numerous war crimes in his name, the late Muammar Gaddafi was another great believer in this idea of a "United States of Africa".
 Although he couldn't do much to achieve this goal, he believed in it and preached about it at least towards the end of his reign as the "King of kings" of Africa.